LYNCH·LLP

 Questions about Examiner Jeanette J Parker

-• What is Examiner Parker's overall allowance rate?
+• What is Jeanette J Parker's overall allowance rate?

 Yes.
 The allowance rate ranges from 62% to 79% across the examiner's art units.
-Separate, detailed records for each individual art unit are available in the per-art-unit section.
+This pooled record aggregates all decided applications and does not break down rates by individual art unit.

-No. This figure describes the examiner's past record of decided applications and is not a prediction of any specific application's outcome.
+No. This pooled record describes the examiner's historical disposition of decided applications and is not a prediction of the outcome of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION